EhoMigaxx/0to1000/README.md

 The game will give you some hints, that says if the number is higher or lower than yours

-To play again or regenerate the number, press the button "Play again"

 On the new version, now you can choose the dificulty, varying between 10 and 1,000,000

 ## Installing or accessing the game